84em/84em-gravity-forms-ai/README.md

 - 💬 Custom prompts per form or globally
 - 📥 View analysis report in new browser tab with client-side markdown rendering
 - 🔄 Manual analysis/re-analysis from entry detail page
+- 🗑️ Delete analysis with confirmation prompt and audit trail
 - ✨ Uses Marked.js for consistent markdown-to-HTML conversion

 ## Requirements